Literacy fundraisers

 Book swap

 Andrea Line, PTA Chair, Bignold Primary School, Norwich, Norfolk (450 pupils): ‘We decided to organise a book swap for World Book Day in March.
-One week before, we asked children to bring in unwanted books and hand them into their teacher in exchange for tokens.
-A maximum of three tokens was given to each child, but we were happy to take more donations if people wanted to give more books away.
-The tokens were created by a parent on the PTA, and had each child’s name on.
+The week before, we asked children to bring unwanted books and hand them to their teacher in exchange for tokens.
+Pupils could get a maximum of three tokens, but we were happy to take more donations if people wanted to give more books away.
+A parent on the PTA created the tokens with each child’s name written on them.
 On World Book Day, we laid the books out on tables and categorised them into sections such as early readers, fiction, non-fiction and so on.
-Classes came in one at a time, though not all the books were put on display to keep it fair for all the children.
-Pupils picked the book(s) they wished to buy with their tokens, and those that weren’t able to bring in a book were still given a token so they weren’t left out.
-We had more books than we needed, so after school we had a book sale and sold each book for 20p each, with all funds going towards the PTA.
-We made a profit of £30, which may seem small, but the event was more about encouraging our pupils to enjoy reading, especially as many of them do not have English as their first language.
-Last year’s event was our first, but we all loved it so much that we now plan to run it each year.’
+Classes came in one at a time, and pupils picked the books they wished to buy with their tokens.
+We gave a token to children who couldn’t bring in a book so they weren’t left out.
+We had more books than we needed, so after school, we held a book sale and sold each remaining book for 20p each, with all funds going towards the PTA.
+We made a profit of £30, which may seem small, but the event was more about encouraging our pupils to enjoy reading, especially as many speak English as a second language.
+Last year’s event was our first, but we all loved it so much that we plan to run it each year.’

 Host: pta.co.uk.edcol.org